CHTC/templates-GPUs/docker/tensorflow_python/README.md

 transfer_input_files = test_tensorflow.py
 ```

 The rest of the submit file remains the same.
+We run the submit file with
 ```shell
 condor_submit test_tensorflow.sub
 ```